 Call Center Requirements Checklist Item #10: Cost

 It is obvious that you will want to select the vendor with the highest performance at the lowest price.
 However, pricing models vary in the call center industry.
+Read over the different pricing models and decide which one is best for you and your company.
 When comparing estimates and pricing between vendors, you’ll want to make sure you’re using an apples to apples comparison.

 When it comes down to it, at the end of the day, when all of the numbers have been analyzed, what is your ‘gut’ telling you?
 Do you feel like you can form a solid partnership with the call center?
 Do they have the right leadership and management in place to help your business achieve its objectives?
 If so, it’s a great sign!
 Consider starting with a small concept test to determine if your assessment was accurate.

-Megan Hottman is an Operations Manager and Brand Evangelist for Quality Contact Solutions.
-Megan’s experience includes working as an outbound telemarketing manager for a Fortune 100 company for many years.
+Megan Hottman is the Copywriter & Editor for Quality Contact Solutions.
+Megan’s experience includes working as a sales & marketing director for a Fortune 100 company for many years.
 Megan has been both a client and an employee of QCS, so she knows first-hand the quality, productivity and passion the team brings to work on a daily basis.
-As Brand Evangelist, Megan is a freelance contributor to our website.
-You can reach Megan at https://www.linkedin.com/in/meganehottman
+You can reach Megan at firstname.lastname@example.org or 516-656-5120.